 - ensure the 8,400 park benches throughout the city are in good condition when you’re ready for a sit-down.

 Calgarians tell us every year in our annual satisfaction survey how much they appreciate the quality of life provided by City parks, pathways and natural areas.
-To enhance and protect these resources, we actively promote environmental awareness through education programs, special events and work parties such as the annual Pathway and River Cleanup.
+To enhance and protect these resources, we actively promote environmental awareness and stewardship through education programs, special events and volunteer initiatives such as the annual Pathway and River Cleanup.